By Soji James, CPT, CSCS

 Don’t get me wrong—I absolutely want you to focus on your goals for self-care and wellness.
 They’re incredibly important!
 I’d just like you to reframe them so that you concentrate on positive daily behaviors, rather than end results.
 For example, instead of constantly reminding yourself that you want to lose 10 or 15 pounds, you might focus more on mindful eating.
 After all, most of us rush through some of our meals, whether we’re eating breakfast on the go or working through lunch.
 It’s easy to gain weight (and difficult to lose it) when you’re in the habit of grabbing a fast-food breakfast on your daily commute.

 While we’re on the subject, let’s also discuss the effect of our behavior on our physical fitness levels.
+Have you set any long-term fitness goals?
 When it comes to getting into shape, take note that there are factors beyond our control, like age, sex, and genetics.
 You’ve probably noticed, for example, that your metabolism isn’t as fast at age 35 as it was back in your undergraduate years.
 And, as unfair as it seems, your best friend or partner may have a much easier time getting toned than you do.
 So let’s be clear: you’re not going to be able to control everything about your overall fitness.

 Now that we’ve gotten that out of the way, let’s figure out how to reach your goals.
 As with eating for wellness, you want to focus mostly on your daily habits and behaviors.
 Making demands of yourself and setting hard deadlines can set you up for failure and frustration.
 So, rather than thinking, “I have to be able to run 3 miles by the end of this month,” focus on small victories.
 You might say, “I want to try walking or running every other morning before I go to work” as a more manageable goal.
 And if you sleep in or lack the energy to make it happen one morning, you haven’t failed.
 Just take a 30-minute walk on your lunch hour; you’re still doing a great thing for your body.
 Or head to bed early so that you can be back on track tomorrow morning.